-ANNA BRISTOW - JAPANESE ART IN CAMBRIDGE
+ANNA BRISTOW - CAMBRIDGE OPEN STUDIOS

 For some people intellectual curiosity never ends.
 Anna Bristow is one such seeker after solutions.
 Born in Mantova in Italy she has spent her life in the world of education as a professor of modern languages and literature yet a lifetime of creative teaching was never enough.
 Anna became interested in the art and culture of Japan.
 Through intensive study she has arrived at a kind of cultural symbiosis with all things Japanese.